blessingcharles/AbacusCTF/walkthrough.md

 ## flag10 root.txt

-- A service is running as port 8036 running as root so we can exploit it and get root
+- A daemon service is running as port 8036 running as root  so we can exploit it and get root
 - Vulnerability buffer overflow
+- Get the libc and binary file from the server to get the correct versions for the exploit to work
 - We need to bruteforce the stack canary , rbp , rip to bypass aslr , pie mitigations
 - We need to use ROPgadgets to get root shell
 - Automation script is in the above provided github
+- Full walkthrough of binary exploitation will be released seperately soon : ) .

 ```bash
     cat .root.txt